 The Paul Robeson Student Awards

-The Paul Robeson Student Awards were created in the late 1980s, by what was then known as the Howard University Department of Radio, Television and Film, to honor professional and student media excellence.
-The awards also honor the spirit of a great champion of human rights; the noted artist, scholar, and activist, Paul Robeson (1898-1976).
+The Paul Robeson Student Awards were established in the late 1980s by what was then known as the Howard University Department of Radio, Television, and Film to recognize excellence in professional and student media.
+These awards also honor the spirit of Paul Robeson (1898-1976)—the renowned artist, scholar, and human rights champion.

-In his honor, the Department’s Paul Robeson Awards recognizes some of the best work by our journalism, audio production, television production and film production students.
+In his honor, the Department’s Paul Robeson Student Awards recognizes some of the best work by our journalism, audio production, film and television production students.

-During the 2024 Paul Robeson Student Awards ceremony, the Department will honor the best student works along with Oscar nominated screenwriter and playwright, Kemp Powers – writer of One Night in Harlem; and co-director of Soul; Spider-Man: Across the Spider-Verse, Star Trek: Discovery.
+During the 2025 Paul Robeson Student Awards ceremony, the Department will honor the best student works along with Oscar nominated screenwriter and playwright, Kemp Powers – writer of One Night in Harlem; and co-director of Soul; Spider-Man: Across the Spider-Verse, and Star Trek: Discovery.

 The MET Building